paradigmxyz/mesc/SPECIFICATION.md

 | `MESC_GLOBAL_METADATA`   | JSON formatted global metadata                                    | `{}` |
 | `MESC_ENDPOINT_METADATA` | JSON mapping of `{"endpoint_name": {<ENDPOINT_METADATA>}}`        | `{}` |

-If URL's are given to `MESC_DEFAULT_ENDPOINT`, `MESC_NETWORK_DEFAULTS`, or `MESC_ENDPOINTS`, `Endpoint` entries will be created as needed in `RpcConfig.endpoints`.
+- If URL's are given to `MESC_DEFAULT_ENDPOINT`, `MESC_NETWORK_DEFAULTS`, or `MESC_ENDPOINTS`, `Endpoint` entries will be created as needed in `RpcConfig.endpoints`.
 If a name is not provided, a random name should be assigned.

-Overrides can be placed within a shell script or inlined to a shell command.
+- Overrides can be placed within a shell script or inlined to a shell command.
 For example, to quickly change the default endpoint used by tool `xyz`, could use the command `MESC_DEFAULT_ENDPOINT=goerli xyz`.
 Overrides can also be used with CI/CD environments or containers.
+- Setting an override variable to an empty value will disable use of that override.
+- Metadata overrides (`MESC_GLOBAL_METADATA` and `MESC_ENDPOINT_METADATA`) merge into the underlying config values instead of replacing them.

 #### Querying Data